freaktechnik/eslint-plugin-botland/README.md

   Checks that the script has the required `update` function.
 - `no-unsupported-syntax`
   Checks for unsupported JS syntax features.
+- `no-terminator-in-init`
+  Terminators in the init entry point are a no-op.

 ## Configs
 - `recommended`